-We will create a Piazza newsgroup for the course.
+We have also created a Piazza newsgroup for the course.
 Please sign up as soon as possible (CSE 163 Spring 2017).

 For resources on basic math, see linear algebra handouts from CSE 167, Brown handout and Free Text.
 For resources on Fourier analysis, the DSP guide may be useful (for example, chapters 8-13 on discrete fourier transforms).
 There are many other online links if you search the web.

 The assignment includes a detailed specification available as a PDF file.
 From the length of the document (8 pages), it should be clear that you need to START EARLY on the assignment, checking with the course staff if you run into problems.
 However, don't be alarmed.
 One of the reasons for the length of the text is to specify the assignment clearly and reduce ambiguities.
 In principle, the programming assignment should be completely self-contained, viz. you should be able to understand and make progress simply by reading the assignment.
 Of course, the materials in lecture are important for fully understanding the relevant concepts.
 The work can be rewarding; after completing the assignment you will have an image processing program that can do many of the features of software like Photoshop or ImageMagick.
 In some cases, you will provide better antialiasing and resizing than widely available programs, thereby better understanding their algorithms and shortcomings.